ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/addition.md

   Given: The Calculator is ON .

-  When:  The user enters one positive number and a negitive number
+  When:  The user enters one positive number and a negative number
          along with the '+' operator .

   Then:  The result is subraction of two numbers with a greater number sign .